Would you like to boost your sales this holiday season? In this post, I will share 7 tips that will sell your art online this holiday season.

 Do you have your holiday art marketing plan in place?

-In this post, I am going to share with you 7 tips that will sell your art online this holiday season.
+In this post, I will share 7 tips that will sell your art online this holiday season.

-I do want to mention that not all strategies will produce the same results for everyone.
+I want to mention that not all strategies will produce the same results for everyone.

 Related Resource: Annual Art Business Review Workbook

 How Much Money Would You Like To Make This Holiday Season

 The first step is to decide how much money you would like to earn selling your art this holiday season.